software-engineering-at-home/content/channel/001-Topic-Overview-for-2021.md

 ???

-The Software Delivery Lifecycle is the process of releasing value - from code to working software, integrating real world user feedback, and improving the value proposition of a code base while managing technical debt.
-While I'm not a fan of the monica, it gives me an opportunity to talk about topics that cover a full range of tasks and skills that make up a modern approach to software maintenance.
+The Software Delivery Lifecycle is the process of releasing value - from code to working software.

+The full process involves integrating real world user feedback, and improving the value proposition of a code base while managing technical debt.

+While I'm not a fan of the monica, this field gives me an opportunity to cover a modern approach to software maintenance.

+Key topics include:
-Key topics I want to talk about include There is an Infinite Amount of Value to be Created, Continuous Integration, Build Pipelines, Source Control, Your code as a crime scene, Pull requests, Code Reviews, Code as a product, Long term maintenance, Load testing, and Non-functional requirements.
+- There is an Infinite Amount of Value to be Created,
+- Continuous Integration, Build Pipelines, Source Control,
+- Your code as a crime scene, Pull requests, Code Reviews,
+- Code as a product, Long term maintenance, Load testing,
+- and Non-functional requirements.

 ---